Andreas Collstrop (1742–1820): Career

 Together with another timber merchant, Jochum Schou, with whom he had been lodging, Collstrop bought Gustmeyer's timber business on 1 January 1772.
 On 7 October 1778, Collstrop was granted citizenship as a wholesaler (grosserer) in Copenhagen.

 In 1784–1800, he served as one of Copenhagen's 32 Men.
 In 1785–1787, he served as auditor for Kjøbenhavns Brandforsikring.
 On 9 May 1787, he was elected as one of the directors of the company.
 On 26 June 1794, he was replaced by Valentin Madsen.
 From its foundation in 1791, he also served on the board of representatives of the Danske og Norske Speciesbank.

 Collstrop leased four of the lumberyards at Kalvebod Beach.
-They were completely destroyed by fire during the Vritish bombardment in 1807, resulting in 1 61,000 Danish rigsdaler loss for which he was never compensated by the Fire Insurance Company.
+They were completely destroyed by fire during the British bombardment in 1807, resulting in a huge financial loss for which he was never compensated by the fire insurance company.

 On 26 December 1805, Vollstrop made his sons Lorentz and Poul Andreas Collstrop as well as his nephew Laue Jessen Maag partners in the firm.